Tensor network methods for quantum-inspired image processing and classical optics: Quantum encodings of images

-In $2d$, this means splitting the indices corresponding to spatial coordinates $x$ and $y$ in their binary components $(x^1x^2x^3...x^n)_2$ and $(y^1y^2y^3...y^n)_2$ and rearranging them to form new tensor indices $\mu_p=(x^p y^p)_2$.
-This yields a $2n$ order tensor $h^{\mu_1\mu_2...\mu_n}$ where each $\mu_p$ corresponds to a particular length scale. \footnotemark Technically a full tensor of the form $h^{\mu_1\nu_1\mu_2\nu_2...\mu_n\nu_n}$ contains $2^n\times 2^n$ parameters, as many as the initial matrix we are considering, only in a different tensor shape.
+Contrary to FRQI, the quantics representation does not flatten the matrix, but factorizes the indices.
+In $2d$, this means splitting the indices corresponding to spatial coordinates $x$ and $y$ in their binary components $(x_1x_2x_3...x_n)_2$ and $(y_1y_2y_3...y_n)_2$ and rearranging them to form new tensor indices $\mu_p=(x_p y_p)_2$.
+This yields a $2n$-order tensor $\psi_{\mu_1\mu_2...\mu_n}$ where each $\mu_p$ corresponds to a particular length scale. \footnotemark Technically a full tensor of the form $\psi_{\mu_1\nu_1\mu_2\nu_2...\mu_n\nu_n}$ contains $2^n\times 2^n$ parameters, as many as the initial matrix we are considering, only in a different tensor shape.
+In both cases (quantics or qubit encoding), we end up with a full tensor that contains exactly the same information as the original image.
 A non-trivial decomposition of this tensor into an interconnected network might reduce the number of parameters from an exponentially to (in the best cases) a logarithmically small number.
 This generic approach applied to our original image is illustrated in \efig{fig_6}.

-This tensor network decomposition could be used as a way of compressing images for transmission and storage or, as we will see later, as a crucial step in a pipeline of transformations allowing to outperform standard optical simulations or image processing.
+This tensor network decomposition could be used as a way of compressing images ($h_{ij}\rightarrow\tilde h_{ij}$) for transmission and storage or, as we will see later, as a crucial step in a pipeline of transformations allowing to outperform standard optical simulations or image processing.
+The elephant in the room is that both methods are SVD-based so they require an exponential number of operations to generate the MPS such it might be impractical for very large images $n>30$, the alternative will be to use tensor-cross interpolation.
+This issue will not be discussed in more detailed but will be one of the focus of attention in the second half of this paper.

 Many different topologies of tensor networks \cite{bridgeman2017hand,biamonte2017tensor,orus2019tensor} have been proposed over the years and became very powerful theoretical and numerical tools that allow to capture complex phenomena regularly found in the fields of condensed matter, high-energy physics or quantum computation \cite{montangero2018introduction,collura2024tensor}.
-In the following section, we focus on the two most common topologies of tensor networks, namely matrix product states and tensor trees and evaluate their compressive capabilities.
+In the following section, we focus on the two most common topologies of tensor networks, namely matrix product states and tensor trees and evaluate their expressive and compressive capabilities for increasing sizes using FRQI and quantics encodings.